bitcointranscripts/bitcointranscripts/bitcoinplusplus/mempool-edition/btc-mempool-edition-datum-deep-dive.md

 I'm Jason Hughes.
 I was known in the BitcoinTalk and whatnot as WizKid057.
 I kind of dropped the kid part after a while.
-When I got into my 40s, I figured that was a little silly, So I'm just WK057 now, VP of engineering and development at MARA Mining.
+When I got into my 40s, I figured that was a little silly, So I'm just WK057 now, VP of engineering and development at OCEAN Mining.
 And I formerly operated the Eligius mining pool with Luke from like 2011 to 2017.
 We mined like 10,000 blocks, 300,000 somewhat Bitcoin.
 Cool stuff.